swampcat/ESPTimeCast/README.md

 ## 📦 3D Printable Case

 Want to give your ESPTimeCast a home?
 You can 3D print a custom case for it!
-A styilish version (V2) of the case has just been released!
+A stylish version (V2) of the case has just been released!
 The case front panel (3mm) can be laser cut!

 <img src="assets/image01.png" alt="3D Printable Case V1" width="640" />